 Free, safe & static email

 Going serverless improves load times, stability and security while being practically free at the same time.
-But without webserver to validate form entries, or mail server to collect e-mails, using your domain for e-mail requires an alternative solution that I will walk you through in this blog post.
+But without webserver to validate form entries using your domain for e-mail requires an alternative solution.
+In this tutorial I show how to create a React form on your static site with ReCaptcha e-mail validation using AWS services.

-4. A react form that collects message content and a Google ReCaptcha token and sends it to the API.
+• A React form collects message content and a Google ReCaptcha token and sends it to the API gateway.

 AWS